JonahDW/Image-processing/README.md

   --plot [PLOT]         Plot the results of the sourcefinding as a png of the
                         image with sources overlaid, optionally provide an output filename (default = do not plot the results).
-  --spectral_index      Measure the spectral indices of the sources. this
+  --spectral_index [SPECTRAL_INDEX]
-                        requires the presence of a tt0 and tt1 image in the same folder (default = do not measure spectral indices).
+                        Measure the spectral indices of the sources using a specified spectral index image.
+Can be FITS or CASA format. (default = do not measure spectral indices).
   --survey SURVEY       Name of the survey to be used in source ids.
 ```